azist/tutorial-steps/doc/project-structure.md

 # Project Structure Recap

-This section must be carefully studied to eliminate many problems during dev and DevOps activities in the future.
+This section must be carefully reviewed to eliminate many problems during dev and DevOps activities in the future.

 This is just a recap.
 See Azos repository for standards/conventions details.